fly-lang/fly/llvm/docs/DeveloperPolicy.rst

 * Every target must have a :ref:`code owner<code owners>`.
 The `CODE_OWNERS.TXT`
   file has to be updated as part of the first merge.
-The code owner makes sure that changes to the target get reviewed and steers the overall effort.
+The code owner makes sure that changes to the target getValue reviewed and steers the overall effort.

 * There must be an active community behind the target.
 This community will help maintain the target by providing buildbots, fixing